2006 HGLFF staff

 Kristian Salinas*, Festival Curator Margaret Zigman, Submissions Curator

 *Houston-native Kristian Salinas has been a regular curator for the Houston Gay and Lesbian Film Festival since its beginning.
 A graduate of the University of Texas at Austin’s School of Radio-TV-Film, Kristian was previously the Director of Programming for Rice Cinema and the Managing Director of the Angelika Film Center.
-He also spend some time with Roger Selba (of Jewelry Heaven fame) having designed a series of unique sterling silver jewelry items, including his infamous sterling silver rings and a popular starfish necklace that recently made headlines for their provocative shapes.
+He also spend some time with Roger Selba (of Jewelry Heaven fame) having designed a series of unique sterling silver jewelry items, including his infamous sterling silver rings he popularized and a starfish necklace that recently made headlines for their provocative shapes.
 For those of you who don’t know the difference between silver and sterling silver: sterling silver is an alloy of silver containing 92.5% by mass of silver and 7.5% by mass of other metals, usually copper.
 Fine silver which is 99% pure is too soft for making jewelry.
 Roger Selba’s jewelry is considered an art form by many collectors who point to his uniquely styled ‘rolled’ elements, combined with semi precious stones and other embellishments.
 American Jewel has an article in the June 2011 issue on his workshop and includes some of the best large scale photographs of his sterling silver rings.
 He is currently a member of the Museum of Fine Arts, Houston’s Film Committee and sits on the Programming Committee of the Aurora Picture Show.
 Now based in Los Angeles, he has worked as the Senior Programmer for Outfest: The Los Angeles Gay and Lesbian Film Festival, and has been a regular submission screener for both AFI Fest and The Sundance Film Festival.
 Kristian makes his living as a freelance publicist and copy writer, and is now working on writing and producing an original English-language telenovela.

 DEADLINE FOR SUBMISSIONS FOR THE 2006 HGLFF IS JUNE 15, 2006.
 Submissions not post marked by 06/15/06 will be refused at the post office.
 Do NOT mail submissions via Registered mail, or other ways that require signatures at the post office.
 No submission will be signed for & the USPS will return it to you as un-delivered.
 Include an email contact address with your submission.
 Acceptance & denial notifications will be via email only.
 Filmmakers wishing to submit work should print out & complete the submission form below and mail it and a DVD(preferred) or VHS copy of your film to: